MedCompUnipd/FunTaxIS-lite/README.md

 <br> FunTaxIS-lite can be run in two ways:

-1. Using one script.
-2. Using a specific step scripts.
+1. Running the whole pipeline from scratch using one command
+2. Running only the desired modules of the pipeline (using the `run.sh` script or by hand)

-To use FunTaxIS-lite with one script run the `run.sh` script as follow:
+To run FunTaxIS-lite use the `run.sh` script as follow:

-    ./run.sh <config-file>
+    ./run.sh <options>

-the script downloads the required files (if necessary), generates the taxonomic constraints for each species found in the selected databases and computes the taxonomic constraints for the user-selected species.
+with options:

+- `-h` for help message
+- `-f` to run the full pipeline
+- `-d` to only execute the downloads
+- `-i` to only generate the intermediate files (existing initial downloads are needed)
+- `-c` to only generate the constraints (existing intermediate files are needed)
+- `-s` to pass the configuration file to the scripts requiring it

-To use FunTaxIS-lite with a specific step script run the script as follow:
+The script can be overrun by executing specific step scripts as follow:

     ./download.sh <config-file>